 THE COMPANYFemtonics is one of the most dynamically expanding manufacturers of two-photon laser scanning microscopy.
-We make unique, custom designed 2D systems and as a pioneer we have introduced real-time 3D imaging technology to the market.
-By our modularity, each Femtonics microscope fits the researcher’s own needs and it can suit a wide variety of biological applications.
+We make unique, custom designed 2D systems and as a pioneer, we have introduced real-time 3D imaging technology to the market.
+By our modularity, each Femtonics microscope fits the researcher’s own needs and it can suit a wide variety of biological in vivo and in vitro applications.
 Our other advantage is our multidisciplinary team which continually enhance and confirm the scientific applicability of our new developments.

 Technology and science.

 DISCOVER OUR NOVELTIES

 Kerekes et al combined electrophysiological recording with two-photon imaging to study human neocortical slices prepared from epileptic and tumor patients and maintained in dual perfusion chamber.
 They demonstrated that calcium dynamics of human neurons measured in whole-cell, LFP and intracellular calcium levels, are comparable to those found in animals, and the combined method allows simultaneous optical and electrophysiological examination of large neuronal populations, individual neurons and neuronal assemblies with high spatial and temporal resolutions.